evitiska/TMDB-API-test/README.md

 * Option 2: Manually trigger a workflow run:
   * Navigate to GitHub → Actions tab
   * Select the workflow and trigger it manually for a given branch

+### Test Report

+* When running locally, use argument `--junitxml=test_report.xml` to specify a test report location and name
+* When using GitHub Actions, the test report can also be downloaded as an artifact from the workflow run.